github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Reasoning:

-Since we are adding a new sink, we need to add a tuple to the **sinkModel** extension point.
+Since we are adding a new sink, we need to add a tuple to the **sinkModel** extensible predicate.
 The first five values identify the callable (in this case a method) to be modeled as a sink.

 - The first value **java.sql** is the package name.
 - The second value **Statement** is the name of the class (type) that contains the method.
-- The third value **True** is a flag that indicates, whether or not the sink also applies to all overrides of the method.
+- The third value **True** is a flag that indicates whether or not the sink also applies to all overrides of the method.
 - The fourth value **execute** is the method name.
 - The fifth value **(String)** is the method input type signature.